squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

 wrapper (as opposed to direct access to a global object) is _not_ a valid excuse for avoiding a global.

-This rule applies to all objects that are (or may become) susceptible to initialization order problems, including globals in the global namespace, namespace-scope globals, and class-scope static members (regardless of their access modifiers).
+This rule applies to all new objects that are (or may become) susceptible to initialization order problems, including globals in the global namespace, namespace-scope globals, and class-scope static members (regardless of their access modifiers).
 This rule does not apply to function-scoped variables.